-6.5.8 Coding and data collection
+7.5.8 Coding and data collection

 Public Health England has developed new Sexual Health and HIV Activity Property Type (SHHAPT) codes to be returned as part of the Genitourinary Medicine Clinic Surveillance System, which should be completed for all patients to allow national monitoring of the eligibility, uptake, and duration of use of HIV pre-exposure prophylaxis (PrEP).
-The codes have been designed to minimise the data-entry burden on clinicians while capturing essential public health information about the use of PrEP among GUM clinic attendees, including those who may be enrolled in a PrEP-related trial or who have purchased PrEP drugs over the internet.
+The codes have been designed to minimise the data entry burden on clinicians while capturing essential public health information about the use of PrEP among GUM clinic attendees, including those who may be enrolled in a PrEP-related trial or who have purchased PrEP drugs over the internet.
 These codes will be used to understand clinic attendance and other characteristics of PrEP users and non-users, and will enable follow-up to estimate HIV incidence in these groups.
 For details of the codes see Appendix 1.

-The new PrEP codes should only be considered for clinic attendees who belong to sub-populations at high HIV risk including cis- and transgender men and transgender women who have sex with men, black African heterosexuals, people in serodiscordant relationships, and others whose risk of HIV may be greater than or equal to 2% per annum.
+The new PrEP codes should only be considered for clinic attendees who belong to sub-populations at high HIV risk including men and trans men and trans women who have sex with men, black African heterosexuals, people in serodiscordant relationships, and others whose risk of HIV may be greater than or equal to 2% per annum.
 The codes should be completed at each PrEP visit or for each new episode of care.
 PrEP codes should be recorded for all patients who are eligible for PrEP and include a record of starting PrEP, continuing on PrEP, stopping PrEP, declining an offer of PrEP, or taking PrEP from another source.
 Where PrEP is being prescribed, the number of tablets being prescribed should also be coded.
-Parallel codes have been adopted in Scotland and are entered using the STISS module of the NaSH system, although medication data is derived directly from the prescribing module.